threeme3/usdx/README.md

 - **Multiband** support <sup>[note 1](#note1)</sup>
 - Software-based **VOX** that can be used as **fast Full Break-In** (QSK operation) or assist in RX/TX switching for operating digital modes (no CAT or PTT interface required)
 - **Simple easy to install modification** with only **6 component changes and 4 wires** to implement a basic SSB transceiver
-- Firmware is **open source** through an Arduino Sketch, it allows experimentation, new features can be easily added, contributions can be shared via Github repository QCX-SSB
+- Firmware is **open source** through an Arduino Sketch, it allows experimentation, new features can be easily added, contributions can be shared via Github repository QCX-SSB, about 2000 lines of code
 - Completely **digital and software-based** SSB transmit-stage (**no additional circuitry needed**, except for the audio-in circuit)
 - **ATMEGA328P signal processing:** samples audio-input and reconstruct a SSB-signal by controlling the _phase of the SI5351 PLL_ (through tiny frequency changes over 800kbits/s I2C) and the _amplitude of the PA_ (through PWM of the PA key-shaping circuit).
 - **Lean and low-cost SSB transceiver design**: because of the EER/Polar-transmitter class-E stage it is **highly power-efficient** (no bulky heatsinks required), and has a **simple design** (no complex balanced linear power amplifier required)